By Rose Rimler

 Less mitigation could be bad for local environmental businesses, said John Preyer, president of the Raleigh-based mitigation company Restoration Systems.

 Companies like his buy and restore land that is approved for mitigation purposes by a state and federal review board.
-This creates mitigation “credits” that the companies sell to developers.
+OnQFinancial.com said, that this creates mitigation “credits” that the companies sell to developers.